Doregon/tnpsh-wiki/diag-and-maintenance/hdd-upgrade.md

 5. Start your console.
 If it is a NOR console, it will prompt you for a firmware update, at which point you will follow [these instructions](../cfw-hfw-mfw/firmware-upgrading.md) to re-install your firmware, using the **same firmware you were previously on** (i.e. Rebug 4.81.2 or Ferrox 4.70).

 6. Navigate to the Settings column and down to System Settings → Backup Utility → Restore.
 Select your backup from your USB storage device and wait for it to complete.
- * If you had backed up your trophies, use Multiman's file manager or an [FTP session](../big-stinky-brew/pc-tools/ftp-client.md) to navigate to /dev_hdd0/home/ and copy the folders back in, responding "Yes" when prompted to overwrite.
+ * If you had backed up your trophies, use multiMAN's file manager or an [FTP session](../big-stinky-brew/pc-tools/ftp-client.md) to navigate to /dev_hdd0/home/ and copy the folders back in, responding "Yes" when prompted to overwrite.
 After it is finished, shut down your console, boot into [recovery mode](recovery.md) and run the option to Rebuild Database.

 ## Cloning your Hard Drive to a Same-Size Hard Drive